What Private Fostering Means For Us

 If you’re involved in, or know of a private fostering arrangement, you need to contact children’s services within the following timescales:

-- If the child is not yet living with the private foster carer, children’s services should be informed six weeks beforehand.
+- if the child is not yet living with the private foster carer, children’s services should be informed 6 weeks beforehand

-- If the child is moving in less than six weeks or is already living with private foster carers, children's services should be informed immediately.
+- if the child is moving in less than 6 weeks or is already living with private foster carers, children's services should be informed immediately

 What we need to do